Jane Towers1

 M, #128337, b.
 5 April 1820, d.
 14 November 1872

-Sir Henry Hickman Bacon, 10th and 11th Bt. was born on 5 April 1820 at Blundeston, Suffolk, England.1 He was baptised at Blundeston, Suffolk, England.1 He was the son of Nicholas Bacon and Jane Bowker.1 He married Elizabeth Beckett, daughter of Sir Thomas Beckett, 3rd Bt. and Caroline Beckett, on 17 March 1853 at Corringham, England.1 He died on 14 November 1872 at age 52 at Thonock Hall, Lincolnshire, England.1 He was buried at Raveningham, Norfolk, England.1
+Sir Henry Hickman Bacon, 10th and 11th Bt. was born on 5 April 1820 at Blundeston, Suffolk, EnglandG.1 He was the son of Nicholas Bacon and Jane Bowker.1 He was baptised at Blundeston, Suffolk, EnglandG.1 He married Elizabeth Beckett, daughter of Sir Thomas Beckett, 3rd Bt. and Caroline Beckett, on 17 March 1853 at Corringham, EnglandG.1 He died on 14 November 1872 at age 52 at Thonock Hall, Lincolnshire, EnglandG.1 He was buried at Raveningham, Norfolk, EnglandG.1

 Children of Sir Henry Hickman Bacon, 10th and 11th Bt. and Elizabeth Beckett